 Adapted from Tees, Esk and Wear Valleys NHS Foundation Trust ‘What is cognitive analytic therapy?’

-Complete the survey on SurveyMonkeyPersonal Experience of CAT
+Personal Experience of CAT

 After several years of struggling with mental health problems and a repeated pattern of crisis admissions, I was referred for CAT therapy with a psychologist.
 I was originally offered 24, hour long sessions but we ended up working together for a longer period.

 We used the first few sessions for me to explain some of the problems I had been having both recently and throughout my life and to talk about my understanding of them, or lack of it!
 After these initial sessions, the psychologist then wrote a letter which summarized my difficulties.
 She shared this with me to make sure she had understood properly.
-She was very empathetic and compassionate, I really valued the opportunity to be listened to and have my feeling validated.
+The psychologist was very empathetic and compassionate, I really valued the opportunity to be listened to and have my feeling validated.
 She wasn’t interested in the labels that I had collected from services but wanted to understand me and how I experienced things.

 The focus of our work together was then to enable me to get a better understanding of myself; to think about how and why I repeatedly behaved in such a destructive way and where the hurt and the distress had come from.
 We used ‘maps’ to describe some of the patterns of thinking, feeling and behaving and talked a lot about how these ways came to be.
 I appreciated the space to reflect on the most difficult aspects of my past with someone who I trusted.
 However this work was hard and very emotional and I often struggled to cope between sessions.